hypervel/hypervel.org/docs/docs/mail.md

 Once you have generated a mailable class, open it up so we can explore its contents.
 Mailable class configuration is done in several methods, including the `envelope`, `content`, and `attachments` methods.

-The `envelope` method returns an `LaravelHyperf\Mail\Mailables\Envelope` object that defines the subject and, sometimes, the recipients of the message.
-The `content` method returns an `LaravelHyperf\Mail\Mailables\Content` object that defines the [Blade template](/docs/blade) that will be used to generate the message content.
+The `envelope` method returns an `Hypervel\Mail\Mailables\Envelope` object that defines the subject and, sometimes, the recipients of the message.
+The `content` method returns an `Hypervel\Mail\Mailables\Content` object that defines the [Blade template](/docs/blade) that will be used to generate the message content.

 ### Configuring the Sender